niklasramo/palikka/README.md

 ##Roadmap to version 1.0.0

-The library is already production ready and unit tested, but here are some things to consider and possibly implement before geting to 1.0.0 version.
+Palikka is already production ready and unit tested, but here are some things to consider and possibly implement before getting to v1.0.0.

 * **Module versioning**
   * Should we add some way to add version number to the module and make it possible to require spedific version(s) of a module?
 This would be especially helpful with third party libraries that are imported as modules.
 Naturally this would be a n optional feature.